molecular-systems-engineering/FreeEnergyLandscapes/src/theory.md

 configurations that may be energetically distinct but indistinguishable (or degenerate) at the level of the chosen variable.
-This degeneracy directly contributes to the configurational entropy surface $S(\xi)$ (see box [\[box:entropy\]](#box:entropy){reference-type="ref" reference="box:entropy"}).[@gimondi2018building; @dietschreit2023entropy] If a given $\xi$ value corresponds to many structurally diverse microstates - thus displaying a large degeneracy - its associated configurational entropy will be higher.
+This degeneracy directly contributes to the configurational entropy surface $S(\xi)$ (see box [box:entropy](#box:entropy)).[@gimondi2018building; @dietschreit2023entropy] If a given $\xi$ value corresponds to many structurally diverse microstates - thus displaying a large degeneracy - its associated configurational entropy will be higher.
 Conversely, if $\xi$ selects a narrowly defined set of configurations, the entropic contribution will be smaller, and $F(\xi)$ will more closely follow $U(\xi)$.
 This effect is well illustrated in the simple 2D model systems reported in Fig.
-[2](#fig:entropy){reference-type="ref" reference="fig:entropy"}a.
-Two
-basins with identical potential energy can display different free energies when projected onto a single CV if one basin corresponds to a broader configurational ensemble.
+[fig:entropy](#fig:entropy)a.
+Two basins with identical potential energy can display different free energies when projected onto a single CV if one basin corresponds to a broader configurational ensemble.
 In Fig.
-[2](#fig:entropy){reference-type="ref" reference="fig:entropy"}b, the
-difference in free energy between metastable states arises entirely from conformational entropy.
+[fig:entropy](#fig:entropy)b, the difference in free energy between metastable states arises entirely from conformational entropy.
 In biomolecular and soft-matter contexts, such degeneracy-driven entropy contributions are crucial; for example, conformational transitions may be stabilized not by enthalpy, but by the sheer number of accessible microstates consistent with a specific CV value.
 Similarly, free energy barriers can reflect entropic bottlenecks where the accessible volume of phase space narrows.[@gimondi2018building; @polino2020collective; @kollias2020role; @leanza2023into; @serse2024unveiling]

 ```{figure} Figures/Figure_Entropy.png